ckadirt/Algonauts2025_Vault/03 Experiments/Window time variation/Developer kit features.md

-Performed evaluation of how the sliding window affects the performance of a RR model from 1-25 using the developer kit features
+Performed evaluation of how the sliding window affects the performance of a RR model from 1-25 using the developer kit features (all modalities).

 for all the regressions, I've used a dummy way to search a good alpha: alphas = np.logspace(2, 7, num=10)